Storm Shelter Type

 Inside a Garage Storm Shelter

-A garage storm shelter is a steel or concrete vault set into a pit cut through the garage slab, with a flush, code-rated lid at floor level.
+A garage floor storm shelter is a steel or concrete vault set into a pit cut through the garage slab, with a flush, code-rated lid at floor level.
+Ask for it by any of the names installers use, garage tornado shelter, in-ground garage storm shelter, or storm shelter under the garage, and you will be quoted the same product.
 A typical unit includes:

 - Construction